dougienmysnuggy/CS50_Final/README.md

 The additional expense report is optional.
 If you do not wish import additional expenses, leave the "Export Name: " field blank.

-Google Sheets feature:
+## Google Sheets feature:

 To use the Google Sheets feature, the program must be run with the --sheets argument.

     example: python project.py --sheets

-For this to work, you will need to log into your own Google account and follow the instructions at https://developers.google.com/workspace/sheets/api/quickstart/python to get the key file needed to access the Google Sheets API.
+Once the program is executed, you will be prompted to log into your Google account.
+Enter your login information and then you will be warned that the application is not verified.
+Click continue on that screen.
+Click continue again and close the tab.
+A link to the created Google Spreadsheet will print.